-On this half of the Taipei Trippin Episode, we explore more of the many unique things Taipei is known for – themed restaurants!
+On this half of the Taipei Trippin series, we explore more of the many unique things Taipei is known for – themed restaurants!
 This post will feature three – Hello Kitty Sweets, Barbie Restaurant and Modern Toilet Restaurant.
-Be prepared for a picture heavy post of girly cuteness and some rather graphic images of ‘poop’.
+Be prepared for a picture heavy post of girly cuteness and some rather graphic images of poop.

 Before we begin, here are some pictures of the scene outside Amba Boutique Hotel.